Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Connection-independent matter coupling in MMG

-which implies that the consistency of MMG equation (without matter coupling) is accomplished on shell.
-Now, let us examine consistency of matter coupled MMG equation.
-For that purpose, again we act exterior covariant derivative operator on MMG equation and consider that stress-energy 2-form $ \tau_{c} $ satisfies the conservation relation i.e $ \bar{D} \tau_{c} = 0 $.
-Then using the arguments mentioned above, consistency requires that
+that hold for torsion-free spacetimes.
+As is also mentioned in \cite{bergshoeff_3} and \cite{arvanitakis_2}, this implies that the vacuum MMG equation is consistent on shell.
+Now, for the consistency of matter-coupled MMG equation, one similarly acts the exterior covariant derivative operator on matter-coupled MMG equation.
+Using the arguments mentioned above, the consistency requires that

 or equivalently